gecio/gecio.github.io/docs/_optimist/guided_tour/step14/index.en.md

 - `parameter`: A list of all parameters in this group
 - `name of the parameter`: Name of the parameter that was defined in the parameter section

-## Parameter
+## Parameters

 In this section you can specify the required parameters for your template.

-Parameters are usually used to make it easy to change certain parts of the template, for example, what SSH key is used.
+Parameters are typically used to make it easy to change certain parts of the template, for example, which SSH key is used.

 Each parameter is defined separately, starting with the name, with the attributes defined underneath: